cta-wave/device-observation-framework/README.md

 The device observation framework requires the Audio Mezzanine files to compare with the recorded audio.
 The Audio Mezzanine content is not part of the repository and must be downloaded prior to running any audio observations.

-The script always downloads the latest release of the Audio Mezzanine; if the user wants to download a previous release then mezzanine_database.json can be modified manually to point to the required location.
+The script always downloads the latest release of the Audio Mezzanine; if the user wants to download a previous release, then mezzanine_database.json can be modified manually to point to the required location.

 **To download the latest mezzanine content**